 Foam Board Insulation Cost

-The average cost of foam board or rigid foam board insulation ranges from $2.40 to $3.75 a square foot installed.
+The average cost of foam board or rigid foam board insulation ranges from $2.40 to $3.75 per square foot installed.

-Foam board is a material that is usually for the exterior part and designed to be installed beneath the siding.
-There are some foam boards that can be used for basement flooring or the interior basement walls.
+Foam board is a material that is usually used for the exterior and designed to be installed beneath the siding.
+Some foam boards can be used for basement flooring or the interior basement walls.

 Batt Insulation Cost

-However, batt insulation cannot be added to existing walls without completely opening the walls because of this, they are most often installed in new construction, remodels, and open spaces.
+However, batt insulation cannot be added to existing walls without completely opening the walls.
+Because of this, it is most often installed in new construction, remodels, and open spaces.

 Average Cost to Insulate a House by Location